Tide-Scans/Tide-Scans-Translator-Sheets-Add-On/README.md

 ## Credits

-This Google Sheets Add-On is developed by [Your Name].
+This Google Sheets Add-On is developed by Tide Scans.

 ## Contact